-Sciences and Exploration Directorate POC: Blanche Meeson,
+Sciences and Exploration Directorate POC: Blanche Meeson, Blanche.W.Meeson@nasa.gov

-Blanche.W.Meeson@nasa.gov

-The Sciences and Exploration Directorate at NASA Goddard Space Flight Center (http://science.gsfc.nasa.gov) is the largest Earth and space science research organization in the world.
+The Sciences and Exploration Directorate at NASA Goddard Space Flight Center (GSFC) (http://science.gsfc.nasa.gov) is the largest Earth and space science research organization in the world.
 Its scientists advance understanding of the Earth and its life-sustaining environment, the Sun, the solar system, and the wider universe beyond.
 All are engaged in the full life cycle of satellite missions and instruments from concept development to implementation, analysis and application of the scientific information, and community access and services.

-- The Earth Sciences Division plans, organizes, evaluates, and implements a broad program of research on our planet's natural systems and processes.
+• The Earth Sciences Division plans, organizes, evaluates, and implements a broad program of research on our planet's natural systems and processes.
 Major focus areas include climate change, severe weather, the atmosphere, the oceans, sea ice and glaciers, and the land surface.
 To study the planet from the unique perspective of space, the Earth Science Division develops and operates remote-sensing satellites and instruments.
 We analyze observational data from these spacecraft and make it available to the world's scientists and policy makers.
 The Division conducts extensive field campaigns to gather data from the surface and airborne platforms.
 The Division also develops, uses, and assimilates observations into models that simulate planetary processes involving the water, energy, and carbon cycles at multiple scales up to global.
+Lidar altimetry for forest ecosystem structure and for measurements related to the cryospheric aerosols.

-POC: Eric Brown de Colstoun (eric.c.browndecolsto@nasa.gov). - The Astrophysics Science Division conducts a broad program of research in astronomy, astrophysics, and fundamental physics.
+POC: Eric Brown de Colstoun (eric.c.browndecolsto@nasa.gov)

+• The Astrophysics Science Division conducts a broad program of research in astronomy, astrophysics, and fundamental physics.
 Individual investigations address issues such as the nature of dark matter and dark energy, which planets outside our solar system may harbor life, and the nature of space, time, and matter at the edges of black holes.
 Observing photons, particles, and gravitational waves enables researchers to probe astrophysical objects and processes.
+Researchers develop theoretical models, design experiments and hardware to test theories, and interpret and evaluate observational data, High Resolution X-ray Spectroscopy and Time Domain Astronomy (TBD)

+POC: Amber Straughn (Amber.n.Straughn@nasa.gov)

-Researchers develop theoretical models, design experiments and hardware to test theories, and interpret and evaluate observational data.
-POC: Padi Boyd (Patricia.T.Boyd@nasa.gov). - The Heliophysics Science Division conducts research on the Sun, its extended solar-system environment (the heliosphere), and interactions of Earth, other planets, small bodies, and interstellar gas with the heliosphere.
+The Heliophysics Science Division conducts research on the Sun, its extended solarsystem environment (the heliosphere), and interactions of Earth, other planets, small bodies, and interstellar gas with the heliosphere.
 Division research also encompasses Geospace, Earth's magnetosphere and its outer atmosphere, and Space Weather-the important effects that heliospheric disturbances have on spacecraft and terrestrial systems.
 Division scientists develop spacecraft missions and instruments, systems to manage and disseminate heliophysical data, and theoretical and computational models to interpret the data.
 Possible heliophysics-related research include: advanced software environments and data-mining strategies to collect, collate and analyze data relevant to the Sun and its effects on the solar system and the Earth ("space weather"); and advanced computational techniques, including but not limited to parallel architectures and the effective use of graphics processing units, for the simulation of magnetized and highly dynamic plasmas and neutral gases in the heliosphere.
+Development of a ground-based, low-light camera capable of detecting artificial auroral emission at visible wavelengths.
+Ground-based measurements of energetic electron precipitation, including riometers, Very Low Frequency receivers and possibly imagers for lower energies.
+Hardware installation/maintenance as well as the modeling tools to extract particle precipitation information from these observations.
+Development of novel instrumentation for gammaray and neutron imaging and spectroscopy with applications ranging from heliophysics to astrophysics and planetary science.
+Development or sustainment of citizen science programs with research goals relevant to Heliophysics, such as Aurorasaurus or Solar Storm watch (Zooniverse).

-POC: Doug Rabin (Douglas.Rabin@nasa.gov).
+POC: Doug Rabin (Douglas.Rabin@nasa.gov)